-Targeting the root causes of environmental degradation
+Targeting the root causes of the climate and extinction crises

 The World Wilderness Congress takes place at the crossroads of place-based conservation programs and large-scale, systemic solutions.
 Aligning practical conservation work at the local and regional level with global conservation strategies and objectives, the World Wilderness Congress opens pathways to actions that target the root causes of environmental degradation and lead to systemic change.